 A wide waterway, deep in places, runs through the centre of the course, coming into play on several holes, and as part of their long-term planning the club has invested heavily in upgrading it so that it improves the aesthetics of the property and has running water at all times of the year.

-62, Mark Lumley in 2012 club champs which he won by 11 shots.
+62, Mark Lumley in 2012 club champs.
+He won by 11.

 The front nine opens with back-to-back par 5s, and ends with a downhill par 3.
 The tenth is one of Gauteng’s most classic long par 4s, very much an original hole in design terms with its fairway curving left around the edge of the waterway, and then crossing the hazard.
 The back nine is packed with strong golf holes, culminating in the daunting par-4 18th which slopes downhill and then leaves a long second to a green on the other side of the waterway.

-Jaime Lewis & Leigh Thackwray
+2019 Jaime Lewis & Leigh Thackwray

 5/ In June 2012 holes-in-one were recorded at the 11th on three consecutive days, by Glen Whittaker, Mike Greer and Nick Gordon.